Krastanov/labwebsite/undergrad-qis-quiz.md

 ### Reversible Processes

-Are stochastic matrices invertible?
-What are the implications of your answer (something about entropy or chaos or undoing, maybe)?
+When are stochastic matrices invertible?
+What properties have the stochastic matrices that represent reversible processes?

 ### State Vectors